 - Sour Patch Kids were originally created under the name of Mars Men in the early 1970s.
 They were shaped as Martians to capitalise on the space theme which was popular at that time.
 In 1985 they were renamed and morphed into Sour Patch Kids, rumour has it because of the then popularity of the Cabbage Patch Kids.

-- There’s been many different varieties through the years, such as Sour Patch Kids Extreme, which comes with an extra dusting of sour coating or Sour Patch Xploderz with a soft centre.
+- There’s been many different varieties through the years, such as Sour Patch Kids Extreme, which comes with an extra dusting of sour coating.

 - Sour Patch Kids are known as Very Bad Kids in France.